Luna (Feid and ATL Jacob song): Live performances and versions

 In 2024, Feid performed "Luna" live for the first time in his shows at Lollapalooza Chile, Lollapalooza Argentina, and Festival Estéreo Picnic.
 It was later included on the set list of his headlining concert tour, Ferxxocalipsis World Tour (2024).
 He also performed the song at the 2024 Copa América opening ceremony on June 20 a few minutes before 20:00 ET at the Mercedes-Benz Stadium in Atlanta, Georgia, being the only song that Feid sang.
 His performance depicted him wearing a black sports outfit on a stage set in a fluorescent green scene, Feid was surrounded by dancers and drummers with flags and outfits representing his artistic theme.
 After the song finished, the championship edition's pet, Capitán, entered the field with dancers wearing United States flag-inspired outfits.
 The show ended with the appearance of the Argentina and Canada flags which included Sergio Agüero holding the championship's trophy.
 Although Colombian television channels had presented the show without problems, the show was criticized for transmission failures to outside networks as well as its short length.
+On November 7, 2025, Feid performed the song as a medley along with "Se Lo Juro Mor" and "Monstruo" at the Los 40 Music Awards 2025.

 On January 16, 2024, Feid published, via Instagram, an acoustic version of "Luna" without pitch correction, accompanied by Pablo Mejía playing the guitar and surrounded by mountains.
 It received mixed opinions from Internet users.
 In June, he tagged the Puerto Rican singer Don Omar on his Instagram post and stories, suggesting a remix for the song with the "King Kong", but he did not receive a response.
 On July 17, Omar appeared on an interview on the YouTube channel Chocolate Radio TV, wherein he revealed that he could not accept the invitation because he was unable to continue his own concert tour due to a cancerous tumor diagnosed in his left kidney.